jamesjamail/TunnelQuestBot/README.md

 ## Local Development

-If you'd prefer not to run everquest clients for the log files, you can tell the app the fake them:
+If you'd prefer not to run everquest clients for the log files, you can tell the app to fake them:

 `$env:FAKE_LOGS='true'; docker-compose up --build -d`